mark-torres10/nonlinearDimensionalityReduction/README.md

 • Data: contains the data used for the project.
 Two datasets were used for this project: (1) a "Swiss roll" dataset, which demosntrates an example of a dataset that would require the use of a diffusion map, and (2) a mass cytometry dataset that measures protein activity for a certain class of fibroblasts.

-• ps1_functions.py: this file contains the helper functions required to implement the steps of the diffusion map
+• ps1_functions.py: this file contains the helper functions required to implement the steps of the diffusion map (contains 2 pre-provided helper functions, with appropriate credit given in the .py file.
+The rest of the skeleton code is my own)

-• ps1.ipynb: implements the diffusion map algorithm
+• ps1.ipynb: implements the diffusion map algorithm (code is my own)